Tomass-Sousa/Cyberia-Trading-Indicator/README.md

 ## 📄 License

 This project is licensed under the [MIT License](./LICENSE).
-You are free to use, modify, and share it.
+You are free to use, modify, and share it

 ## 🙌 Acknowledgements

-Created by [Tomas Sousa](http://github.com/Tomass-Sousa) – Feel free to contribute, open issues, or suggest improvements.
+Created by [Tomas Sousa](http://github.com/Tomass-Sousa) – Feel free to contribute, open issues, or suggest improvements